 With the easing of Covid-19 restrictions across the world, travellers are asking if they still need to wear a mask on flights from the likes of easyJet, Ryanair, Jet2, BA and many others flying from the UK - and will scarves, snoods and other types of face coverings be accepted on planes when needed?
 Here we look at what these individual airlines say on the subject of masks.

-Heading off on holiday as the world re-opens as Covid restrictions ease, here are what top airlines flying to and from the airlines say about the need to wear a mask.
+With Covid numbers increasing as new strains appear, we look at what top airlines flying to and from the UK say about the need to wear a mask.

 Please note - information correct at time of original publication.

-Is the requirement to wear face masks on planes being scrapped on 16 May 2022?
+Was the requirement to wear face masks on planes scrapped on 16 May 2022?

-The change, which was announced by the European Union Aviation Safety Agency (EASA) and ECDC, is due to come into force on 16 May.
+The change, which was announced by the European Union Aviation Safety Agency (EASA) and ECDC, and came into force on 16 May.

 Can I use a scarf, snood, or visor as a mask on planes?